NoroffFEU/development-platforms/case-study-azure-devops.md

 Normally the developer will have a Markdown file to store documentation alongside the source code in a folder or just directly in the area you are working on.
 By using the Wiki feature it is possible to store your documentation and it's easy to add to your existing project.
 Wiki scans the files and make each markdown file into a wiki note.

-Here is a <a href="https://www.youtube.com/embed/Mmyw8rLs11c">Youtube video</a> showcasing the power of Azure DevOps Wiki features.
+Here is a [Youtube video](https://www.youtube.com/embed/Mmyw8rLs11c) showcasing the power of Azure DevOps Wiki features.

 *Reference [[11](#references)]*